Joey Votto Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in MLB with a collective 7.5 strikeouts per nine innings.
+- The Nationals pitching staff is 29th in the league with a collective 7.5 strikeouts per nine innings.

-- Nationals pitchers combine to give up the third-most home runs in baseball (154 total, 1.4 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (157 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.